titicplusplus/JinjaWebMaker/README.md

-# WebMakerJinja
+# JinjaWebMaker

-WebMakerJinja is a web server that allows you to render jinja-like templates inside your html/css/js web pages.
+JinjaWebMaker is a web server that allows you to render jinja-like templates inside your html/css/js web pages.

 # Functionalities